blakeb211/guide/README.md

 1. write predict to generate node file
 1. write test that can compare node files

 # WISHLIST
+1. Pruning
+1. Interaction tests
 1. Missing values
-1. Interaction tests
 1. Weights
-1. Bootstrap correction
-1. Regression beyond PIECEWISE_CONSTANT
+1. Regression for piecewise best simple linear model
 1. Classification
+1. Bootstrap correction (is this only for categoricals?)
-1. Priors / Misclassification costs
+1. Priors / Misclassification costs, where does it fit in?
 1. Match 1-df chi squared value at root node (we are close but not exact match)
 1. Reduce dependencies
 1. Increase speed

+## Variable roles
+1. For regression, variable can be used for splitting, node modeling, or both

 ## Missing values
 1. How are new categories created for missing categoricals